voki97/yacht-booking-application/backend/BackendDOC.md

    1. **Open Terminal**: Launch the Terminal application on your macOS system.

-   2. **Install Homebrew**: If you haven't already installed Homebrew, run the following command in Terminal:
+   2. **Install Homebrew**: If you haven't already installed Homebrew, run the following command in the Terminal:
       ```bash
       /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-   3. **Install MySql**: If you haven't already installed MySql, run the following command in Terminal:
+   3. **Install MySql**: If you haven't already installed MySql, run the following command in the Terminal:
          ```bash
          brew install mysql